What Is Medical Auditing?

 What Does a Healthcare Auditor Do?

-A medical auditor reviews coding accuracy, policies, and procedures to ensure that an organization is running an efficient and liability-free operation.
+A professional medical auditor reviews coding accuracy, policies, and procedures to ensure that an organization is running an efficient and liability-free operation.
 The auditor must possess knowledge of medical coding, medical terminology, clinical documentation, compliance, and regulatory guidelines.
-Additionally, the auditor must be able to determine the scope of an audit, use approved tools to perform it, compile data, report findings, and provide corrective recommendations and staff training.
+The auditor also must be able to determine the scope of an audit, use approved tools to perform it, compile data, report findings, and provide corrective recommendations and staff training.

 Most medical auditors are experienced medical coders with advanced training.
 Auditors may work on behalf of an insurer, government agency or contractor, or healthcare provider.
 In the latter workplace, auditors play a key role in the organization’s financial compliance by: